emanuelgestosa/lbaw-tudo/docs/er.md

 ## A3: Information Architecture

-> Brief presentation of the artefact goals.
+This artefact contains a sitemap and some wireframes representing information about the system to be developed.
+The sitemap represents the main connections between the system's pages.
+The wireframes represent the contents and features of some of the main pages.

 ### 1. Sitemap

-> Sitemap presenting the overall structure of the web application.
+Sitemap presenting the overall structure of the Tu-Do's web application.
-> Each page must be identified in the sitemap.
-> Multiple instances of the same page (e.g. student profile in SIGARRA) are presented as page stacks.
+Multiple instances of the same page are presented as page stacks.

+The pages presented in the sitemap are:
+- Homepage;
+- Admin Pages (pages only available to the Administrators for the system's management);
+- User Pages (pages that are only available and specific to an Authenticated User);
+- Static Pages (pages that are the same for all users no matter the context);
+- Project Pages (pages specific to the projects);
+- Authentication Pages.

 ![Site Map](./sitemap.png)